 Being an introvert in an extroverted society can be tough.
-Yet, there are some great jobs for introverts that can help you fulfill your full potential.
+Yet, there are some great jobs that can help introverts fulfill their full potential.

 Larry Stybel, CEO of Stybel Peabody Lincolnshire, says that introverts work in all professional areas.
 We just find them in those positions that do not require too much interaction with their work colleagues or the public.
 As a rule, introverts who have found their path in life prefer to work individually rather than in teams.

 Here are some examples of the most suitable jobs for introverts:

 1. Social media manager

 Introverts do not dislike people, but they can easily get tired of their continued presence.

 As a social media manager, you specialize in virtual interaction.
 It can be the perfect workplace for introverted people who seek privacy and space to think, create or develop new ideas.

 If you prefer to spend your evenings in a museum or library, it may also the ideal job for you.
 You will not come into contact with museum visitors.
 Moreover, it is likely that your colleagues will be introverted too, so they will not seek too much social interaction.

 Besides, introverts are known for their curiosity for art, knowledge and history.
 This means that such a job will be more like a hobby than a stressful task.

 An online job is the dream of any introverted person.
 What can be better than a virtual place where communication takes place in chat and not personally?
 Working as a web developer, you won’t need to interact with the customers often and it will probably take place online.